informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Specimen-Data.md

 ## 12. Finalizing Your Submission

 Once you are finished with your internal review, submit your records to the Hub by editing the Specimen record and change the **Curation Status** field to **Submitted**.
+Send email to [help@atlas-d2k.org](mailto:help@atlas-d2k.org) to let them know of the status change.

 The Biocurator will review your submission and may have more questions for improving the quality of your submission.